jkomoros/prompt-garden/README.md

 Executes a reference to another seed.
 Like SeedReference, but doesn't have to be set at authoring time.
 Useful for creating 'meta-nodes'.

-It will fail if the packet location is a remote seed packet.
+It will fail if the packet location is a remote seed packet unless `allow_remote` is true.

 Parameters:
 - `reference` - The packed reference to the seed to execute.
 You can retrieve one with `reference`
+- `allow_remote` - (optional) - if set to true, then remote references will not fail.
+This is a dangerous property!

 #### property